jupyter-ai-contrib/jupyterlab-diff/README.md

 - **Split diff** (`split-cell-diff`): Uses CodeMirror's two-pane view.
 Displays original and modified code side-by-side in separate panels with diff highlighting.

 - **Unified diff** (`unified-cell-diff`/`unified-file-diff`): Uses CodeMirror's `unifiedMergeView`.
 Displays changes in a single unified view with added/removed lines clearly marked.
 Can be used for both cell diffs and regular file diffs.

+## Contributing

+We welcome contributions from the community!
+To contribute:

+- Fork the repository
+- Make a development install of jupyterlab-diff
+- Create a new branch
+- Make your changes
+- Submit a pull request
+For more details, check out our [CONTRIBUTING.md](https://github.com/jupyter-ai-contrib/jupyterlab-diff?tab=contributing-ov-file#contributing).

 ## Uninstall